withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 ## Writing Markdown Blog Posts

 <Goals>
-  - created Markdown (`.md`) files in a new `/posts/` folder
+  - created a Markdown (`.md`) file in a new `/posts/` folder
-  - added necessary YAML frontmatter to each Markdown file
+  - added YAML frontmatter properties to your Markdown file
-  - created new pages on your website by writing in Markdown
+  - written your first blog post in Markdown
 </Goals>